DotDotSlashRepo/vulnrestdocker/README.md

 Vulnerable webservice should be up and running now!!
 You can access it via `http://localhost:8082`.

+## Testing the API

+For testing the API end points you may use either of below:
+* Postman collection and environment variable in postman folder
+* Using the API test page

 ## Credits

 * Docker Lamp environment - https://github.com/sprintcube/docker-compose-lamp